If you’re an entrepreneur—especially in the technology space—you’ve most likely heard about the lean startup movement.

 The more that both companies speak to and serve the same type of customer base, the more successful the partnership will be.

 This is for obvious reasons: You’re both familiar with the pain these markets experience as a result of not using your products and services; therefore, you know how to speak to them, respond to them, and hopefully, gain trust from them.

-It will also make much more sense to your respective customer bases, and increase conversion rates, when they are presented with content or an offer from your partner if the products share a similar niche.
+It will also make much more sense to your respective customer bases, and increase conversion rates, when they are presented with content or an offer from your partner and the products share a similar niche.

-For example, I have not seen offers work well where company X sells mobile apps and presents their customers with an offer from company Y, who sells auto insurance.
+For example, I have not seen offers work well where company X sells mobile apps, and presents their customers with an offer from company Y, who sells auto insurance.

 Gust is the world’s largest network of angel investors that connects companies seeking funding with investors who invest in their market sector.

 When most of our partners host a webinar with us, we/they get somewhere between 300 and 700 people to register.
 This webinar was different—we had 5051 people register!

 It was a perfect example of how two companies—who serve the same market, the same mission, similar cultures, and who are trusted by their markets—can work together to achieve great things.

 2. Draft partnership agreements—not contracts

 It can take several months, if not years, to get a contract written and approved (usually by a legal department or two), so I suggest going down the contract road only when you’re confident the two companies add value to each other’s market and bottom line.